Terms & Conditions

 Credit Card

-Note: A service fee of 3.5% will be applied to all credit card payments.
+A 3.5% service fee applies to all credit card payments.

 4. Amendments and Cancellations